Shard-Labs/PoLido-docs/docs/administration.md

 # Administration

-Lido for Polygon is governed by the Lido Decentralized Autonomous Organization (Lido DAO).
+Lido on Polygon is governed by the Lido Decentralized Autonomous Organization (Lido DAO).
 Members of the DAO — holders of the LDO governance token — can vote on high-level proposals, such as whether to expand to a new chain.
 For day-to-day tasks, we have a much more narrowly scoped need for somebody to execute privileged operations: an administrator.
 The administrator rights reside with a 3-out-of-5 multi-sig that consists of established validators and ecosystem partners.

 ## Administrator responsibilities

-Lido for Polygon is a program that runs on the Ethereum blockchain.
+Lido on Polygon is a program that runs on the Ethereum blockchain.
 The Program has an upgrade authority: an address that can replace the program with a newer version.
 This upgrade authority has a lot of power, especially for a program likeLido on Polygon that manages user’s funds.
 After all, the upgrade authority could deploy a new program that withdraws all staked Matics into an address of their choice.
 Therefore, it is essential that the upgrade authority is trustworthy.

 ## Multisig administration